Athiraman Kannan, a 38-year-old man from the Indian state of Tamil Nadu, died by suicide from the 147th floor of the Burj Khalifa on 10 May 2011.

 Why is everyone too scared to talk?

 After Laura’s death, the Dubai Police asked Emaar Properties to make the gaps, from which she fell, smaller, which they did.
-It was highly irresponsible of Emaar to have gaps on the deck large enough for an adult woman to slip through, and at the time of her death, tourists were sticking their bodies out of the gap to take selfies.
+It was highly irresponsible of Emaar to have gaps on the deck large enough for an adult woman to slip through, and at the time of her death, tourists were sticking half their bodies out of the gap to take selfies.
 Someone could have slipped to their death.

 From one of the reports: It is the first known suicide.

 More questions: have there been other suicides from the 148th floor which have been successfully concealed by the Dubai government?
 Why was Laura’s death covered up, and Athiraman’s suicide made public?

 I have highlighted relevant facts taken from extracts from different news agencies in the UAE and have made comments underneath each report.
 I have also included the section in Wikipedia in which his death has been reported.

 The news was released within hours of Athiraman’s death, and confirmed by the Dubai Police, Emaar Properties, and Gulf News.